dogweather/forkful/content/en/haskell/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions in programming are sequences of characters that define a search pattern, typically employed for string searching and manipulation.
-Haskell programmers utilize regular expressions for tasks ranging from simple string matching to complex text processing, capitalizing on their efficiency and versatility in dealing with text data.

 ## How to:
 In Haskell, regex functionalities are not part of the standard library, necessitating the use of third-party packages like `regex-base` along with a compatible backend like `regex-posix` (for POSIX regex support), `regex-pcre` (for Perl-compatible regex), etc. Here's how you can use these packages to work with regular expressions.